leenahunagund/leenahunagund/README.md

-### Hi, Im Leena Hunagund👋
+### Hi, Im Leena 👋
-Currently a CSE Junior at JSSSTU (formerly SJCE), Mysore, Karnataka, India.
+A passionate Learner and Developer from India,Currently a CSE Junior at JSSSTU (formerly SJCE), Mysore, Karnataka, India.

 <!--
 **leenahunagund/leenahunagund** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.